Lab321IsOne/AI_Module_SampleCode/README.md

    3. the object's type
    4. the object's confidence level

-Here is the operation flow chart of manipulating AI Module:

 ## Sample Code Files Hierarchy and Usage Description
 Here is the graph presents the file hierarchy of this sample code:

 1.	**Hardware Layer (interface.h & interface.cpp)**:
     If your host platform is either on Raspberry Pi or on Arduino, you can define either options below in the header file interface.h